Software Development

 The applicability of annotations is huge and isn’t limited with the authorization only, but is rather limited with our imagination.

-We hope that the series of our articles has shed a light on todays application development using PHP and will help you in your decision making process.
+We hope that the series of Axon's articles has shed a light on todays application development using PHP and will help you in your decision making process.

 In our next blog post we are talking about CI/CD pipeline and its benefits in boosting the software development processes.